jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 - A *database* is a structured collection of integrated records.
 In other words, it it the data, but organized in a structured way.
 - A *database application* is a computer program that operates on a database, which enables users to maintain the database and query it for needed information.
-- A *DBMS* is the engine that controls acess to a database.
+- A *DBMS* is the engine that controls access to a database.

 Databases applications must work through a DBMS in order to access the database.
 ___